OscarOrt/MIEN1_analysis/README.md

 ## Components of the analysis

 - Differential expression:
-This code uses edgeR was to identify over and under expressed genes.
+This code uses edgeR to identify differential expressed genes (See details in methods).

 - Gene ontology analysis and Plot gene ontologies:
 This code identifies gene ontology terms enriched in the differentially expressed genes and plot the results.
 It uses the function goana()